Skip to content

 @property

-"""Returns a list of the normalised cross-correlation coefficients."""
+"""Returns an array of the normalised cross-correlation coefficients."""

 @property